f5alliances/f5_ansible_use_cases/README.md

 Follow [F5 Ansible AWS Provisioner](https://github.com/f5alliances/f5_provisioner) for detailed steps to spin up and tear down the sandbox infrastructure using provisioner

 ## Support
-This project is a community effort to promote Network and Security automation and is maintained by F5 BD.
+This project is a community effort to promote Network and Security automation and is maintained by F5 Business Development (BD).
 For any feature requests or issues, feel free to open an [issue](https://github.com/f5alliances/f5_provisioner/issues) and we will give our best effort to address it.